 So I was fascinated when I saw a dish in the Salt’s Pepper Village cookbook that excluded tomatoes entirely.
 Instead, the book’s recipe calls for a liberal quantity of yogurt, which adds acidity as well as creaminess to the meal.
 Best Beef Keema Recipe!

 One of the numerous Pakistani cookbooks I took back from Islamabad this August was the Salt’s Pepper Village cookbook.
-Pakistani cuisine bloggers frequently complain about the scarcity of Pakistani cookbooks, so I went on a little journey this time to discover some (Mr. Books has a surprisingly good collection FYI).
-The Salt Pepper Village cookbook by Mahmood Akbar, founder of the Salt’s Pepper restaurant empire, is one of the most complete and intriguing ones I purchased.
-It focuses on traditional Pakistani cuisine while also including a variety of popular and odd meals (think chicken tikka alongside green tomato curry). chicken tikka, Best Beef Keema Recipe.
+Pakistani cuisine bloggers frequently complain about the scarcity of Pakistani cookbooks, so I went on a little journey this time to discover some (Mr. Books has a surprisingly good collection, FYI).
+One of the most comprehensive and intriguing cookbooks I purchased was Salt Pepper Village by Mahmood Akbar, founder of the Salt’s Pepper restaurant empire.
+It focuses on traditional Pakistani food but also has a mix of well-known and unusual dishes, like chicken tikka and green tomato curry.
+Chicken Tikka is the Best Beef Keema Recipe.

 May You Also Love This!